Posterior linearisation smoothing with robust iterations: Problem formulation

-General Gaussian \rts smoothers can handle non-linear/non-Gaussian systems \cite{bayes_filter_book,smoothing_non_lin_state_space_models}.
-These smoothers can all be described as performing two steps to obtain a tractable smoothing algorithm.
-First, they approximate the original models in \cref{eq:def:state_space_model} as linear and Gaussian models of the form in \cref{eq:def:lin:state_space_model}.
-Second, they compute the posterior densities for this approximate model exactly using the \rts smoother.
-We refer to the linearisation as an enabling approximation since it enables us to find a closed form solution to the smoothing problem.
-The family of general Gaussian \rts smoothers includes the \eks, the unscented \rts smoother and the cuabature \rts smoother, and the algorithms in this family only differ in how the linearisation parameters $\Theta_{1:\tsFin} = (\procA_{\ts}, \procB_{\ts}, \procLinCov_{\ts}, \measH_{\ts}, \measC_{\ts}, \measLinCov_{\ts}), \ts=1, \dots \tsFin$, are chosen.
+General Gaussian \rts smoothers can handle non-linear/non-Gaussian systems.
+These smoothers perform two steps to obtain a tractable smoothing algorithm \cite{bayes_filter_book,smoothing_non_lin_state_space_models}.
+First, they approximate the original models in \cref{eq:def:state_space_model} as a linear Gaussian model of the form in \cref{eq:def:lin:state_space_model}.
+Second, they compute the posterior distributions for this approximate model exactly using the \rts smoother.
+The family of general Gaussian \rts smoothers includes the \eks, the unscented \rts smoother and the cubature \rts smoother, and the algorithms in this family only differ in how the linearisation parameters $\Theta_{1:\tsFin} = (\procA_{\ts}, \procB_{\ts}, \procLinCov_{\ts}, \measH_{\ts}, \measC_{\ts}, \measLinCov_{\ts}), \ts=1, \dots, \tsFin$, are chosen.

-Iterative extensions of general gaussian \rts smoothers perform repeated steps of linearisation and \rts smoothing.
-The sequence of estimates produced by iterative smoothers are denoted $\xHatItSeq{i}$, where the superscript $(i)$ indicates that these are the smoothed estimates for iteration $i$.
-A superscript without parentheses refers to a special iterate, labelled by the superscript, for instance a fix point $\xHatSeqSmooth{*}$.
-The starting point is the initial estimates $\xHatItSeq{0}, \PHatItSeq{0}$, which form the basis for selecting the initial linearisation parameters $\affAppParam{0}$.
+Iterative extensions of general Gaussian \rts smoothers perform repeated steps of linearisation and \rts smoothing.
+The sequence of estimates produced by iterative smoothers is denoted $\xHatItSeq{i}, \PHatItSeq{i}$, where the superscript $(i)$ indicates that these are the smoothed estimates for iteration $i$.
+A superscript without parentheses refers to a special iterate, labelled by the superscript, for instance, a fixed point $\xHatSeqSmooth{*}, \PHatSeqSmooth{*}$.
+The starting points are the initial estimates $\xHatItSeq{0}, \PHatItSeq{0}$, which form the basis for selecting the initial linearisation parameters $\affAppParam{0}$.
 We iteratively find new estimates $\xHatItSeq{i}, \PHatItSeq{i}$ with closed form \rts smoothing, and use them to select new linearisation parameters $\affAppParam{i+1}$.
+Ideally, the iterative process is repeated until convergence.
+We say that the process does not converge if it diverges or if the resulting estimates explain data poorly or are unreasonable.

-The iterative process is repeated until some convergence criteria are met.
-In this paper, we propose robust versions of such iterated smoothers.
+In this paper, we propose two versions of such iterated smoothers that converge for a large set of initial estimates and measurement realisations.